-Ministers, Ministers of State and their exempt staff have a responsibility to ensure that all Cabinet documents and official records are left in the custody of appropriate authorities.
-On leaving office, Ministers and Ministers of State must use the secure storage facilities and archival services offered by Library and Archives Canada for their personal and political papers.
-They should also take steps to remind individuals leaving their jobs of their continuing responsibilities to maintain the confidentiality of the sensitive information to which they have had access, to cancel all their authorities (e.g., access authorities, keys and locks) and to return all sensitive information to the appropriate authority.
-The designated security official in the Minister's office should terminate employment in person, and the process should be formally documented.
+Ministers and their exempt staff have a responsibility to ensure that all Cabinet documents and official records are left in the custody of appropriate authorities.
+On leaving office, ministers must use the secure storage facilities and archival services offered by Library and Archives Canada for their personal and political papers.
+They should also take steps to remind individuals leaving their jobs of their continuing responsibilities to maintain the confidentiality of the sensitive information to which they have had access, cancel all their authorities (e.g. access authorities, keys, and locks), and return all sensitive information to the appropriate authority.
+The designated security official in the minister's office should terminate employment in person, and the process should be formally documented.

-10.2 Access to Information and Privacy Acts
+10.2 The Access to Information Act and the Privacy Act